davidgilbertson/react-recollect/README.md

 It's exactly the same as the normal `prop-types` library, except that Recollect will pause its recording while your props are being checked.

-It is recommended that you uninstall `prop-types` from your project and replace its usages with this version, so that no one can accidentally use the 'wrong' `prop-types` if they haven't got this far in the readme.

 ```jsx harmony
 import { PropTypes } from 'react-recollect';